oneinfra/oneinfra/docs/joining-worker-nodes.md

   the API server using the provided join token, having a very locked down set of permissions.

-* `oi` will download the join public key from the cluster, present in the `oneinfra-public` ConfigMap, inside the `kube-public` namespace.
+* `oi` will download the join public key from the cluster present in the `oneinfra-join` ConfigMap, inside the `oneinfra-system` namespace.

 * `oi` will generate a symmetric key, ciphering it with the join public key.